mohigeo33/lst_timeseries/README.md

-# Land surface temperature dynamics in a changing landscape: A time series analysis of Landsat imagery in Google Earth Engine
+# Land surface temperature dynamics in a changing landscape: A time series analysis of land surface temperature data in Google Earth Engine

 ## 1. About the study
 This study investigates the spatiotemporal patterns of land surface temperature (LST) and